The club is doing everything it can to run within Scottish Government and Mountaineering Scotland guidelines, during the COVID-19 pandemic.

 While current guidance remains in place this means:

-- Informal group activities (even outside) are severely limited.
+- Informal group activities (even outside) are limited to 6 people.

 - Current guidance on organised sports club activity allows larger groups to meet than under day-to-day guidance.